 — Jon Morosi (@jonmorosi) May 26, 2021

-In 2019 he partnered with the T-shirt company Giving Sole to buy brand-name shoes for kids in foster care who, according to its website, “have never known what it’s like to have new shoes like their peers.”
+In 2019, Story partnered with the T-shirt company Giving Sole to buy brand-name shoes for kids in foster care who, according to its website, “have never known what it’s like to have new shoes like their peers.”

 Story has also used his social media platforms to praise healthcare workers and other frontline workers fighting against the COVID-19 pandemic.
 He wrote a nurse’s name on paper and placed it in the back of his Rockies jersey and included the message, “Always thinking of #TheRealHeroes like our dear friend Lori De La Torre.
 Thank you for your bravery and sacrifice to help keep everyone safe and healthy.
 We love you!”

-There’s no question that Story loves baseball, but at the end of the day, he goes back to the time he spends with God each day to make sure his identity isn’t wrapped up in his career, but rather who God says he is.
+There’s no question that Story loves baseball, but at the end of the day, he goes back to the daily time he spends with God to make sure his identity isn’t wrapped up in his career, but rather in who God says he is.

-“I always find myself after those times in the Word and studying,” Story said.
+“I always find myself after those times in the Word and studying,” Story said on the podcast.
 “I always come away with that sense of calm and peace to where I realize that baseball doesn’t define who I am.
 It’s hard to accept that because this is our job and this is my biggest passion.
 We put so much time into it that sometimes those lines can get blurred between what truly is my purpose here.”

 — 21 MLB players to watch in 2021: Colorado Rockies SS Trevor Story